 Edinburgh International Festival runs a week of online creative workshops for families and communities across Edinburgh.

-Ordinarily, at this time of year our Culture Clubs would be bringing different communities in Edinburgh together in person to share a meal and enjoy a range of artistic performances from the International Festival programme.
-Culture Clubs at community hubs from Oxgangs to Craigmiller to Gorgie to Leith have provided a diverse range of community groups of all ages with access to performances including The Secret River, Red Dust Road, RSNO’s The Music of Harry Potter and Scottish Ballet’s The Snow Queen.
+Ordinarily, during August our Culture Clubs bring different communities in Edinburgh together in person to share a meal and enjoy a range of artistic performances from the Festival programme.
+Culture Clubs at community hubs from Oxgangs to Craigmillar to Gorgie to Leith have provided a diverse range of community groups of all ages with access to performances including The Secret River, Red Dust Road, RSNO’s The Music of Harry Potter and Scottish Ballet’s The Snow Queen.

-While it remains impossible for Culture Clubs to meet in person this year, it seems more important than ever during these difficult times that the broadest possible audience has access to cultural and artistic events.
-At Edinburgh International Festival, our Learning and Engagement team have been inspired by the newfound normalisation of digital arts engagement that lockdown has presented.
-Their ambition was to challenge the social and creative isolation being experienced in the community groups without their usual events and spaces, whilst providing family groups with engaging activities for the last week of the Summer holidays.
+While it remains impossible for Culture Clubs to meet in person in 2020, it seems more important than ever during these difficult times that the broadest possible audience has access to cultural and artistic events.
+Our Learning and Engagement team have been inspired by the newfound normalisation of digital arts engagement that lockdown has presented.
+Their ambition was to challenge the social and creative isolation being experienced in the community groups without their usual events and spaces, whilst providing family groups with engaging activities for the last week of the summer holidays.

 For Music, there was a beatboxing workshop from writer and rapper Conrad Murray from Battersea Arts Centre’s Beatbox Academy.
 Conrad has previously led immensely popular workshops at Leith Academy as part of Edinburgh International Festival’s three-year residency with the school, which saw pupils performing on the stage at the Traverse Theatre, so the Festival was happy to welcome him back.
 For Dance, there was a hip-hop dance workshop from Ashley Jack of The House of Jack who is also one of our Leith Academy artists in residence.
 For Opera, soprano Emma Morwood who has a long history with the International Festival and specialises in designing education programmes, delivered an interactive online singing workshop.